 It may be unclear whether a medication injury is medical malpractice or pharmacy malpractice.
-Certain situations fall under the Florida Medical Malpractice Act (FMMA) while others are covered by the Florida Pharmacy Act (FPA) and other laws.
-The answer mostly turns on the term “dispense.”
-“Dispensing” of medicine in a harmful manner (transferring possession of one or more doses of a medicinal drug by a pharmacist to the ultimate consumer) is covered under the FPA and not covered by the FMMA.
+The Florida Medical Malpractice Act (FMMA) regulates certain situations while others are covered by the Florida Pharmacy Act (FPA) and other laws.
+The term “dispensing” of medicine plays an important role in the answer.
+Dispensing of one or more doses of a medicinal drug in a harmful manner is covered under the FPA and not covered by the FMMA.

 Prescription drug recalls have become far too common in the United States, with more than 100 drug recalls occurring from 2016 to 2017.
 Each of these drugs removed from the market could have caused hundreds of thousands of patients to experience severe side effects such as congenital disabilities, potentially fatal blood-clotting problems, strokes, heart attacks, or death.

 People hurt by the use of dangerous prescription drugs have filed product liability suits against various pharmaceutical companies.
 As some of the largest companies in the world, pharmaceutical companies have many attorneys working on their side and aggressive techniques to protect their profits and products.

-You will need a resourceful and experienced lawyer will determine the strength of your case, define potentially responsible parties, understands the issues with your medicinal regimen.
+Our resourceful and experienced lawyer will determine the strength of your case, define potentially responsible parties, and understand the issues with your medicinal regimen.
 The Law Offices of Sean M. Cleary has represented clients injured by defective drugs throughout the state of Florida.

 Side effects can also be caused by:

 To learn whether you have a valid claim for damages after being injured by a prescription drug in Florida, contact The Law Offices of Sean M. Cleary, a Miami based personal injury law firm.
 Legal restrictions limit the time in which you can file your claim.
 Call us today to protect your right to recovery before legal deadlines expire.